 Most Affordable Neighborhoods in Coral Gables, FL

-Some of the cheapest neighborhoods in Coral Gables are Coconut One, Granada, and Douglas.
+Some of the cheapest neighborhoods in Coral Gables are Granada, Douglas, and Coral Gables Section.
 These neighborhoods offer some of the lowest rent prices in Coral Gables, making them ideal for renters on a budget.
-As of September 13, 2025, the average rent in Coral Gables is $2,590, which is 1.1% higher than last year.
+As of October 31, 2025, the average rent in Coral Gables is $2,683, which is 4% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Granada